Testing Ising Models: An Improved Test for High-Temperature Ising Models: A Learn-then-Test Algorithm

 The organization of the rest of the section is as follows.
 We describe and analyze our weak learning procedure in Section \ref{sec:weak-learning}.
 Given a vector with the appropriate weak learning guarantees, we describe and analyze the testing procedure in Section \ref{sec:hyp-testing}.
 In Section \ref{sec:combine}, we describe how to combine all these ideas -- in particular, our various steps have several parameters, and we describe how to balance the complexities to obtain the sample complexity stated in Theorem \ref{thm:learn-and-test}.
-Finally, in Section \ref{sec:balance}, we optimize the sample complexities from Theorem \ref{thm:learn-and-test} for the parameter $\t$ and filter out cleaner statement of Theorem \ref{thm:learn-then-test-beta-and-d}.
-We compare the performance of our localization and learn-then-test algorithms and describe the best sample complexity achieved in different regimes in Section~\ref{sec:compare}.